marco-giunta/stringart/README.md

     ```

 #### Developer installation
-To work on the code clone the repo, then install in editable mode:
+To work on the code, clone the repo and install in editable mode with test and UI dependencies:
 ```
 cd <path where you want to git clone>
 git clone https://github.com/marco-giunta/stringart.git